 Select your state and click on the button they have marked “GO” – it will take you to your State Medicaid Agency with all their contact info.

-The Department of Veterans’ Affairs has grants, programs, forms of financial assistance and pensions which will help to cover the cost of DME’s for veterans.
+The Department of Veterans’ Affairs has grants, programs, forms of financial assistance and pensions which will help to cover the cost of DME for veterans.

 You can find out about your local VA Medical Centers, Clinics and offices with this link here.

-Below are some of the forms of assistance available if you are a veteran.
+Below are some forms of assistance available if you are a veteran –

 - Grants for remodeling homes due to disabilities inflicted during military service

-- Veterans Pensions – there are veterans pensions which will allow for the purchase of equipment that veterans need for their homes, and the money is not lost to the pensioner
+- Veteran Pensions – there are veterans pensions which will allow for the purchase of equipment that veterans need for their homes, and the money is not lost to the pensioner

-Other financial assistance you can get for DME in the home
+What other financial assistance can you get for DME in the home ?

 Assistive Technology Programs